 As discussed in the Environmental Overview, there are a number of environmental resources that may be impacted to some degree as a result of airport development.
-To review the NEPA environmental categories associated with SDM, please refer to Section 4.3, Environmental Impact Analysis in Working Paper 4, or see Tables 5.6 and 5.7.
+To review the NEPA environmental categories associated with SDM, please refer to Section 4.3, Environmental Impact Analysis in the Environmental Overview Working Paper, or see Tables 5.6 and 5.7.
 The following are the environmental criteria identified for SDM: